Russia detains five over attacks on Muslim leaders

 MOSCOW Russian authorities said they detained five suspects on Friday over attacks that wounded the top Islamic official in the mostly Muslim Tatarstan region, killed his deputy and raised fears of the spread of militancy to Russia's heartland.

-President Vladimir Putin and top security officials called at the weekly meeting of his Security Council for tough measures against extremism after the attacks in an area previously held up as a model of religious tolerance.

-Participants underscored the need to "step up opposition to all forms of extremism, including religious," state-run news agency RIA quoted Putin's spokesman Dmitry Peskov as saying.

-The federal Investigative Committee suggested the attacks were provoked by disputes over faith and money.
+The federal Investigative Committee suggested the attacks - in an area previously held up as a model of religious tolerance - were provoked by disputes over faith and money.

-Tatarstan's mufti, Ildis Faizov, was rushed to hospital after three powerful blasts hit his car in Tatarstan's capital, Kazan, on Thursday.
+Tatarstan's mufti, Ildis Faizov, was hospitalised after three powerful blasts hit his car in Tatarstan's capital, Kazan, on Thursday.
 A little earlier, deputy mufti Valiulla Yakupov was shot dead outside his home.

+Insurgents in the Caucasus sometimes target mainstream Muslim leaders backed by the authorities.
+The attacks in Tatarstan - on the Volga River east of Moscow and far from the Caucasus - suggested similar tensions may be deepening there.

-Oil-producing Tatarstan, which has a higher degree of autonomy from Moscow than most regions and has a majority ethnic Tatar population, is relatively peaceful.
+But oil-producing Tatarstan, which enjoys a higher degree of autonomy from Moscow than most other regions and is home to a majority ethnic Tatar population, is relatively peaceful.
 Its historic capital Kazan, on the Volga River, has been chosen as the host city for the World University Games next year.

 "Investigators believe the main motive was the professional activity of the victims, including their ideological differences with opponents," investigators said in a statement.

-Faizov had taken "a tough position toward organisations that preach radical forms of Islam", they said.
+Faizov had taken "a tough position toward organisations that preach radical forms of Islam", it said.

 "In addition, he took control of the movement of financial resources of the organisation Ideal-Hadzh, which sent Muslims to Mecca, and on this basis a conflict occurred between the mufti and the leader of this organisation, which threatened him."

-It said the chairman of Ideal-Hadzh, Rustem Gataullin, 57, was among those detained, along with the leader of a Muslim place of worship, Murat Galleyev, an Uzbek citizen and two other residents of Tatarstan.
+It said the chairman of Ideal-Hadzh, Rustem Gataullin, 57, was among the detained suspects, along with the leader of a Muslim place of worship, Murat Galleyev, an Uzbek citizen and two other residents of Tatarstan.
+The suspects would be held as the investigation continued, the Investigative Committee said.

-Putin, who has emphasised the need for religious tolerance and unity in a mainly Orthodox Christian country with a large Muslim minority, promised on Thursday that the culprits would be found and punished.
+President Vladimir Putin, who has emphasised the need for religious tolerance and unity in a mainly Orthodox Christian country with a large Muslim majority, promising on Thursday that the culprits would found and punished.

-"It is a serious signal," Putin said of the attacks, carried out hours before the Muslim holy month of Ramadan began at sundown on Thursday.
+"It is a serious signal," Putin said of the attacks, carried out hours before the start of the Muslim holy month of Ramadan, which began at sundown on Thursday.

 'ISLAND OF STABILITY'